UbiquityRobotics/ubiquity_motor/README.md

 #### Node parameters

+These parameters are in the `ubiquity_motor` section.

 `controller_loop_rate` (double, default: 20.0)
 Rate (in Hz) at which to send commands to the motor controller hardware.

+`wheel_type` (string, default: standard)
+The type of wheels in use.
+The original silver hub cap Magni wheels are the `standard` type.  the black metal hubcap wheels that are thinner are the `thin` type.

+`wheel_gear_ratio` (double, default: 4.294)
+This is the gear ratio in the wheel for the standard wheels.
+This may change at some point.)

+`drive_type` (string, default: standard)
+The original 2 wheel drive is considered `standard` drive type.
+Some special order units are of type `4wd`

 #### diff_drive_controller paramaters